Contact

 Is it Vaginal Mesh?

 Yes.
 It is a strip of mesh which is placed through a vaginal incision.
 However, a sling is mesh for incontinence, not pelvic organ prolapse.
 After review of numerous studies, the FDA determined that mesh for prolapse repairs carried an unacceptably high risk profile, and these types of mesh were pulled from the market.
 Slings, on the other hand, have not been found to pose any greater risk for adverse events than any other type of common surgery involving a graft material.
-It has been difficult for patients to understand the difference when the mesh for prolapse and incontinence is all grouped together as, “vaginal mesh.”

 Due to the excellent efficacy of slings, they have remained the gold standard surgical option for stress incontinence.
 In women who do not want mesh, a sling can be made from your own tissue, but this requires a separate lower abdominal incision, similar to a c-section.
 When you come for a consult, Dr. Kumar will be happy to discuss these issues with you in more detail.